We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Reduce the carbs by using less biscuit mix.

-- Line the baking tray with foil or parchment paper for easy cleanup and lighter brown sausage bottoms.
+- Line the baking tray with foil or parchment paper for easy cleanup and lighter brown bottoms.

 - Make ahead and keep in fridge overnight or freeze for up to 6 months.